-Sadly, the restaurant closed down about two years ago, but I’m including it in this itinerary anyways because it was purchased by a new owner just last month!
+Sadly, the restaurant closed down about two years ago, but I’m including it in this itinerary anyways because it was very recently purchased by a new owner!

 I have a feeling the Roundhouse will soon be open to business again so if you’re heading to Deadwood this summer, make sure to check and see if it’s open!
-Regardless of what’s on the new menu, checking out this historic building is a must.
+Regardless of what’s on the new menu, visiting this historic building is a must.